ridhaagam/AksaIntar/README.md

 </details>

 ### Dataset and Data Preparation
 The dataset we use for this object detection model is "Common Objects" dataset taken in 2014.
 The dataset can be download in [here](https://cocodataset.org/#download).
-This dataset contains (jumlah gambar dalam dataset) images.
-For modeling, we use <> images.
-We split the dataset into training set of <> images and testing set of <> images.
 And we do a rescale and augmentation on the images.
 For the color detection, we use "bing image" pyhton library to download bulk of images form Bing.com.dataset and make it as a dataset for the color.
 The dataset can be download in <here>.
 For modeling, we use 2135 images.
 We split the dataset into training set of 1472 images and testing set of 663 images.

 <details>